 Amino acid supplements 1, like carnitine 2 or the amino acid derivative nac 3 may compete with other amino acids (protein) for absorption, so it may be better to take them on an empty stomach unless it irritates your digestion.
 Although not well documented, the same could be said of SAMe 4, which is the amino acid methionine bound to an ATP molecule.
 I need more scientific proof that these should be taken separate from a meal to not reduce protein absorption by competition.
 Taking supplements in the morning may affect my intermittent fasting schedule, but one must choose the lesser of two weavils.

-I am taking Zinc 50mg with food. ” Zinc’s intestinal uptake is hindered by other minerals, including calcium, magnesium, and iron, since they all use the same transporter.
+Zinc’s intestinal uptake is hindered by other minerals, including calcium, magnesium, and iron, since they all use the same transporter.
 If the transporter’s uptake limit (800mg) is exceeding between these four minerals, absorption rates will fall.
 Taking less than 800mg of these four minerals at the same time is fine. ” source Let's see… two cups of milk has 600mg of calcium 1.
 I could worry about reducing the intake of other minerals by supplementing zinc 50mg, however, 50/800 is a small percentage.
-I could include it instead with the amino acids I have started taking in the morning.
-My arbitrary decision is to take with food to reduce chance I am already taking (with the amino acids in previous paragraph) of upsetting my stomach.
-That decision may change.

 It takes quite a bit of water to down all these pills.
 However, it's best to NOT consume too much water with a meal.
 The best way I have found to take the pills, is to use a little bit of water to swallow the pills, then use some food to get the pills to go all the way to the stomach.
 I sometimes feel like they get stuck at the bottom of my throat, and that goes away with swallowing a bite or two of food.